ConchobarMacNessa/mmedium-OAuth/README.md

 - [ ] Display organisations that I'm a part of in a drop down menu which links to articles posted by members of that organisation.
 - [ ] Display a loading indicator when the user comes back from Github authentication page

+## Learnings

+### TLS issues

+We had a few issues setting up TLS with Heroku and Travis.
+Heroku needed access to our keys and certs, however there is no way to do this without paying $20/month.
+However, Heroku is already HTTPS, so the server was only HTTP when running from our local server.
+There are several work arounds to this, however in the interest of time we decided to remove tls from our local server and rely on Heroku's HTTPS.